-Changes to the foundation shall match or be compatible with the original foundation in height, materials, and architectural style.

-Masonry and brick details are common in the historic areas of the city.
+- a.
+Changes to the foundation shall be compatible with the original foundation in height, material, materials, and architectural style. - b.
+Stone and brick details are common in the historic areas of the city. - c.
+Concrete foundations and CMU foundations with a stucco or skim coat are permitted.